 The electric utility shall submit a comprehensive set of load forecasts that reflect sensitivity analysis and scenario development.
 The electric utility’s analyses shall demonstrate the robustness of resource planning under uncertainty and ensure that system resources are adequate across a wide range of plausible futures.
 At a minimum—

-The electric utility shall quantify the sensitivity of its base-case load forecast to changes in key independent variables, including, but not limited to, economic growth, electricity prices, customer adoption of new technologies, energy efficiency improvements, and electrification of end uses.
+The electric utility shall quantify the sensitivity of its base-case load forecast to changes in key independent variables, which may include, but are not limited to, economic growth, electricity prices, customer adoption of new technologies, energy efficiency improvements, and electrification of end uses.
 For each sensitivity, the electric utility shall isolate the impact of a single driver, with results expressed as percentage changes in non-coincident peak and energy consumption relative to the base-case load forecast.

 The electric utility shall evaluate the sensitivity of system peak load forecasts to extreme weather conditions, such as sustained heat waves or prolonged cold snaps, and shall quantify the incremental peak load attributable to these stress conditions, including, but not limited, a scenario that includes a ninety percent (90%) probability of load under those extreme conditions.